 Child Neglect in Oklahoma: What You Need to Know

 Oklahoma has a number of statutes regarding child abuse and there is some overlap between them.
 This is to ensure that Oklahoma prosecutors have a lot of discretion regarding the charging and prosecution of offenders.
-To understand child neglect, you need to understand child abuse under the law.

 Child Abuse Encompasses Child Neglect

 This definition is quite broad and encompasses all sorts of injury to children.
 The harm can be physical, mental or emotional, and it includes willfully or maliciously injuring, torturing, or maiming a child.
 Okla.
 Stat. tit.
-21 § 843.5.
+21 § 843.5

 This is an important distinction under the law.
 In order to be prosecuted for child abuse, the harm done must be either willful or malicious.

-In these households, neglect can result from increased time away from parenting due to searching out and using the substance, decreased funds being spent on the care and nurturing of a child, or impairments to the parents or child as a result of the intoxication.
+In these households, neglect can result from increased time away from parenting due to searching for and using the substance, decreased funds being spent on the care and nurturing of a child, or impairments to the parents or child as a result of the intoxication.
 This can result in malnutrition, inadequate healthcare and supervision, poor hygiene, and school truancy.

-“Permitting” the neglect of a child is defined as to authorizing or allowing a person you reasonably know or should know will or may place your child at risk for neglect.
+“Permitting” the neglect of a child is defined as to authorizing or allowing a person you reasonably know or should know will or may place your child at the risk of neglect.
 Enabling neglect carries the same penalty as perpetuating the neglect.